supriyalad-1802/OutriX_tasks/README.md

+🚀 Outrix Tasks
+This repository contains projects completed as part of Outrix tasks, focused on applying Machine Learning and NLP concepts to real-world problems.

+✅ Completed Task
 📧 Spam Email Detection Using Machine Learning

 This project implements a Spam Email Detection System using Natural Language Processing (NLP) and Machine Learning.
 It classifies emails as Spam or Ham (Not Spam) and is deployed using a Streamlit web application.